You’re ready for your first marathon, but did you forget a hidden running hazard?

 The risk gets worse in the winter when the skin tends to harden, say experts.

-Jogger's nipple commonly occured in people who run long distances, particularly in cool weather when nipples are more likely to be erect.
+Jogger’s nipple commonly occurs in people who run long distances, particularly in cool weather when nipples are more likely to be erect.

-Jogger's nipple is most commonly seen in male marathoners and long distance runners as female runners suffer less common nipple chafing due to protection from soft padding in sports brassieres.
+Jogger’s nipple or runner’s n ipple is most commonly seen in male marathoners and long distance runners as female runners suffer less common nipple chafing due to protection from soft padding in sports brassieres.

 Although nipple chafing is a common issue for runners, you can prevent it with these six tips: